Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

     * [Full changelog](/gateway/changelog/)

 5. Stop the {{site.base_gateway}} nodes of the old cluster X but keep the database running.
-This will create a period of downtime until new nodes are deployed.
+This will create a period of downtime until the upgrade completes.

 6. Install a new cluster running version Y as instructed in the [{{site.base_gateway}} Installation Options](/gateway/{{page.kong_version}}/install/) and